miragejs/ember-cli-mirage/docs/v0.0.29/factories.md

 ## Creating objects

-Once you've defined a factory for a model, you can generate data for that model using `server.create` and `server.createList`, either from within `/app/mirage/scenarios/default.js` for development, or from within your acceptance tests.
+Once you've defined a factory for a model, you can generate data for that model using `server.create` and `server.createList` from within your acceptance tests.

 <a name="create" href="#create">#</a> server.<b>create</b>(<i>type</i> [, <i>attrs</i>])